Owerre/imbalanced-learning/canada-collision/README.md

 ## Exploratory Data Analysis

-### 1. Fatality Rate By Hour
+### 1. Total Fatality By Hour
-The figure below shows the fatality rate is increased at 5 p.m. on Sundays and the average age involved is around 32 years old.
+The figure below shows the fatality rate is increased at 5 p.m. on Fridays and the average age involved is around 36 years old.

 ![fig1](image/fig_h.png)